 Taylor English offers experienced, first-class lawyers at cost-effective rates in a truly collegial environment.

-Mickey Ross is a member of Taylor English’s Employment and Labor Relations practice group, as well as its Litigation and Dispute Resolution practice group.
+Mickey Ross is a member of Taylor English’s Employment and Labor Relations Department, as well as its Litigation and Dispute Resolution Department.
 He is a seasoned employment and business litigator with more than 40 years of experience in federal and state trial and appellate courts and arbitration proceedings across the country, including a number of class and collective actions.
 Mr. Ross has successfully represented both individuals and companies in a wide variety of cases, often on the cutting edge of the law.
 For example, he has:

 - Won a jury trial in Rome, Georgia, of a potentially $50 million case in which plaintiffs alleged that their plant was closed because of the age of the workforce in violation of the Age Discrimination in Employment Act;

 - Successfully defended wage and hour collective/class actions brought by, among others, restaurant managers and employees, mortgage brokers, parking lot attendants, and insurance investigators;

 - Successfully defended the first class action under the Worker Adjustment and Retraining Notification (WARN) Act;